 Causes of Corns

 Listen, the most common cause of corns are shoes that don’t fit, but there are other things that can cause corns like bunions (bone structure problems in the foot), other foot deformations, and even the way you walk on your feet.
 It’s important to take care of your feet.
 Keep them properly cushioned, aerated, and comfortable and you should start to see your corn problems slowly disappear.
 Just remember: patience will be rewarded.

-Practical Treatment for Corns
+Best Practical Treatments for Corns

 Wearing shoes that fit properly will most definitely get rid of corns.
 I can’t believe people actually need to be told this, but I think we all know how deep denial can get when we’re trying to achieve that perfect image.
 Listen, I know you like high heels and nice shoes that don’t fit just right, but I’ll tell you that the most common cause of corns are ill-fitting shoes, especially the dressy ones with narrow toes.
 Listening to reason is the first step toward getting rid of corns.

 Soak your feet and use a pumice stone to grind away dead skin.
 You will find a good, natural soaking solution recipe in the sidebar to the right.
 Soak your feet in a warm mixture of boric acid, iodine, and bran for 20 minutes each day, and rub away that dead skin with either a cloth or a pumice stone.
 Members of wikipedia suggest a 40 grit piece of sand paper if you don’t have a pumice stone.
 Really, any mildly abrasive surface will due to get rid of corns.
 4-pack of Mr. Pumice stones from Amazon.

 Corn pads are good, but medicated corn pads are not good.
 The American Academy of Orthopedic Surgeons does not recommend medicated corn pads because they present the possibility of further irritating the skin underneath the corn and could possibly result in an infection.
 An infection on your foot is never a good thing.
 So, if you’re combining treatments, go ahead and use a non-medicated corn pad during the day to get rid of corns.